shreyasibarman/deep_js/Advanced Scopes/4_Function_Scope.md

 Line 3 is not executed as a function declaration (hence not processed during compile time to assign to a scope) because the first word is not _function_ , it includes parenthesis instead.

 IIFEs can be made anonymously (bad practice) but it’s better to give it a name.
-It can be used to make sure a variable only gets assigned once.
-To avoid _name collision_.
+It can be used to make sure a variable only gets assigned once so as to avoid _name collision_.

 ![](deepimages2/4.jpeg)